India's more relaxed rules on investment in insurers set to attract U.S., European players

 "The bold step ... will provide an immediate backstop in terms of capital for growth and improve the insurance penetration and financial inclusion in the economy."

-(Reporting by Aditya Kalra in New Delhi and Abhirup Roy in Mumbai; Editing by Euan Rocha and Jane Merriman)
+(Reporting by Aditya Kalra in New Delhi and Abhirup Roy in Mumbai; Editing by Euan Rocha, Jane Merriman and David Evans)

 ((aditya.kalra@tr.com; +91-11-49548021; Twitter @adityakalra;))